My nine-year-old learned about fractions with pizza. That’s such a yummy idea.

 But now that Thanksgiving is coming soon, I needed to come up with another – but equally yummy – idea for fractions.

-I thought round.
-I thought delicious.
+I thought round and I thought delicious.
 I thought pumpkin pie.

 This Pumpkin Pie Fractions activity is so easy to create.
 Once you have it made, it will hold up for hours of hands-on math fun.

 Once your paint is dry, use your ruler to divide the pie into fractions.
 One pie will be divided into half.
 Divide the second pie into thirds, the third pie into fourths, and the fourth pie into eights.
 Trace your lines with your black permanent marker.